New to the UX/UI world? Wondering how to fast-track your UI design skills?

 - Microsoft: Fluent Design System

 - Shopify: Polaris Design System

-For example, “Sidebar Navigation” by UX/UI designer, Emirhan Akın Borucu.
-Emirhan displays a great use of contrast, spacing, and a showcase of interactions when someone clicks on a menu item.
+For example, “Sidebar Navigation” by UX/UI designer Emirhan Akın Borucu displays excellent use of contrast, spacing, and a display of interactions when someone clicks on a menu item.

 Behance has an entire category dedicated to UI/UX design and the creative community that it fosters.

-However, bear in mind during your search that you’re looking for visual inspiration.
-A lot of these UI mockup designs might look incredible, but they don’t emulate a real experience or product.
+However, bear in mind during your search that you’re looking for visual inspiration only.
+These UI mockup designs might look incredible, but they don’t emulate a real experience or product.